 Information – Networking – Training

-Are you just starting your qualification phase as a doctoral or postdoctoral researcher at the University of Münster or do you want to give it a boost?
+Are you at the beginning of your qualification phase as a doctoral or postdoctoral researcher at the University of Münster, or guiding someone on this journey?
 We would like to support you with the diverse programme of the CERes Take-Off Days!

 This multi-day event offers a balanced mix of information, networking and hands-on workshops – both on-site and online and mainly in English.
 Thanks to its flexible structure, you can select and book the individual programme elements according to your needs and interests.

-Take this opportunity to get to know the University of Münster and other emerging researchers!
+Take this opportunity to get to know the University of Münster and other doctoral and postdoctoral researchers as well as supervisors!

 The event takes place every November.

-Detailed descriptions and objectives for each session will be published here.
+Detailed descriptions and objectives for each session are published here.
 The language of the session title indicates the language in which the session will be delivered.

 Objectives: